-32. The usage of toll-free numbers and freephone number services is subjected to GST.
+24. The usage of toll-free numbers and freephone number services is subjected to GST.
 However, GST is paid by the purchaser of the services and not the caller.

-Calling card
+Calling card services

-33. Calling card service is a telephone service, which is provided on the precondition that the respective customer pay for the service based on an account.
+25. Calling card service is a telephone service, which is provided on the precondition that the respective customer pay for the service based on an account.
 The calling card allows a user to make a long distance telephone call from any location, and then bills the charge to his calling card account.
-A calling card is provided by service provider either as a prepaid card or as a postpaid card
+A calling card is provided by service provider either as a prepaid card.

-34. Calls that are charged to a calling card are subjected to standard rate if calls is made locally and zero rate for international roaming.
+26. Calls that are charged to a calling card are subjected to standard rate if calls is made locally and zero rate for international roaming.